Statutory Information

 School Performance Data

 Given our small cohorts, data can fluctuate more so than schools with larger cohorts.
-For the academic year 2018/19, 13/16 81% of Year 6 pupils attained the expected standard in all of Reading, Writing and Maths.

 Full performance information for the school can be found on the Primary Performance pages of the gov.uk website, here.